fOmey/poke_pokedex/README.md

-# pokego_pokedex
+# poke_pokedex
-Pokemon GO JSON pokedex compiler, using POKEAPI.co as the source.
+Pokemon JSON pokedex compiler, using POKEAPI.co as the source.

 No external dependancy, should work across all browsers.